UniversityOfHelsinkiCS/palaute/README.md

 ```

-When implementing Norppa for your organisation, you will implement your own updater, jami, pate and possibly some kind of importer, as well as analytics.
+When implementing Norppa for your organization, you will implement your own Updater, Jami, Pate, and possibly some kind of importer, as well as analytics.

 ### Topics